tejanakka/bombGame/README.md

 # bombGame
-you can play the game in disarm.ccbp.tech
+you can play the game in "disarm.ccbp.tech"

 Game Description: Mission Critical: Disarm the Bomb